Breastfeeding AKA Nipple Regeneration Part 2

-Since I could not control the pain or turn the dial so that it would go from 9.9 on the 1-10 scale down to a more manageable 4 or even 5, I carried this around with me everywhere.
+Since I could not control the pain or turn the dial so that it would go from 9.9 on the 1-10 scale down to a more manageable 4 or even 5, I carried a little book around with me everywhere.

 A journal from the lovely Mills Peninsula Birth Center.
 To record each feeding time, which boob it happened on, how long it lasted.
 I of course, began filling it out all wrong, because there were boxes and pre-printed colons and I WAS OUT OF MY MIND with pain and distraction, so penmanship and organization and proper placement of times was not a BIG DEAL OK Good Doctor?!

 So I would write in the book, mentally prepare myself, and then stare at the floor and count.
 Just breathe, and count, while Emmy had a 10 course Chinese wedding dinner.
 Every 3 hours.

 But when day 9 rolled around, the SUN came out.
 Piranha baby went to town, and I blinked.
 Anticipating the excruciating pain.
 But it didn't come.
 I was like, this is a GD miracle.
 By golly, I HAVE reached The Promised Land.